Kevin109/industrial-sbc-site/content/articles/why-arm-socs-dominate-low-power-industrial.md

 For OEMs, the benefits go beyond just energy savings—they also translate into **smaller enclosures**, **lower cooling requirements**, **reduced maintenance**, and **faster time-to-market** thanks to mature Linux and Android support.

+If you’d like to explore more resources and updates on embedded SBCs, pls visit [the embedded SBCs profile](https://linktr.ee/embedded_sbc).

 ---